Arjunkhera/Notes/tools/react/part1.md

 **React** is a library used to build rich internet applications

----

 ### Order of access from bottom to top
-1. Data Store : Persistent data storage
+1. *Data Store* : Persistent data storage
-2. Respository : Data Access Layer
+2. *Respository* : Data Access Layer
-3. Domain : Business Layer
+3. *Domain* : Business Layer
-4. App Services
+4. *App Services*
-5. UI layer : user interaction
+5. *UI layer* : user interaction
-6. Cross Cutting Concerns: services which are needed through all other layers.
+6. *Cross Cutting Concerns* : services which are needed through all other layers.
 For example, authentication and authorisation

 **Parts on UI layer**
-1. Controllers : receive the requests from browser, analyse it and send it the other server layers
+1. *Controllers* : receive the requests from browser, analyse it and send it the other server layers
-2. Views : interpreting the objects received from the server and then forms the appropriate HTML views for sending to the browser
+2. *Views* : interpreting the objects received from the server and then forms the appropriate HTML views for sending to the browser

 ---